explaingit

 USE CASE 4

-Process videos on Google Colab for free if you don't have a powerful local GPU.
+Run AI video upscaling for free using Google Colab cloud GPUs if you do not have a powerful local GPU.

 In plain English